ABI-Technical-Test/V1/README.md

 * Code to be completed with an appropriate level of testing using your favourite Unit testing an mocking frameworks.
 * Database implementation is not required, feel free to stub out any data access.
 * Code following SOLID principles
+* Please put the code into a DropBox, OneDrive, GoogleDrive etc and share the link with DL-A-Global-AgribusinessDevelopers@ihsmarkit.com

 ## Thank you, and good luck!!